tianyi21/eie3105/README.md

 For IDE selection, I used the [Keil µVision](http://www2.keil.com/mdk5/uvision/) with Windows 10 x64.
 You can also consider [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) which can be run with macOS.

 ## Description
+### ARM_USART

+This is a quite useful program for you to debug your program.
+You can let the robot car send certain character or value through USART and connect the corresponding USART to your STM32 and display the values using TeraTerm.

+:warning: Since the USART2 of STM32F103RBT6 will be overrided by the USB cable, you have to use an intermediate USART (USART1 or USART3) to transfer the information to/from USART2 of STM32.

+#### Example

+*Robot Car Send Information*

+Robot Car USART1 *---Ext.
+Cable--->* STM32 USART1 *---Int.
+Program--->* STM32 USART2 *---USB Cable--->* TeraTerm

+*Robot Car Receive Information*

+TeraTerm *---USB Cable--->* STM32 USART2 *---Int.
+Program--->* STM32 USART3 *---Ext.
+Cable--->* Robot Car USART1

 ### Demo 2: Line Tracking

 The robot car is supposed to perform line tracking and track changes without human intervention.